Skip to main content

 DMARCReport connection: The Enforcement Planner sequences these steps, provides per-sender readiness scores, and tracks deliverability before/after policy changes.

-Use RUA/RUF to pinpoint SPF vs DKIM alignment issues
+How Does Use RUA/RUF to pinpoint SPF Compare to DKIM alignment issues?

 • RUA (aggregate): XML reports summarize, by source IP and domain, whether SPF/DKIM passed and whether each aligned; invaluable for spotting third-party misalignment at scale.